ABRG-Models/morphologica/docs/ref/coremaths/vvec.md

 `vvec` is very similar to `vec`, sharing many member functions with the same name.

+Some methods may throw exceptions, those that do not are marked `noexcept`.

 ## Access

 As an `std::vector`-like object, your `vvec` is indexed just like your `vector`.
 Use any of the array access `operator[]`, the `at()` method, or STL iterators.